“Our Fellows have already changed the world.”

 As one of the directors of a state-of-the-art facility called Ratiolab at the Hebrew University of Jerusalem, Deborah helps to lead the study of interactive decision-making.

-The Azrieli Fellowship allowed Deborah to push her research into the intersection of affective neuro-science and the power of the brain to develop emotional responses.
+The Azrieli Fellowship allowed Deborah to push her research into the intersection of effective neuro-science and the power of the brain to develop emotional responses.
 With this interdisciplinary and interactive approach, Deborah hopes to unlock some of the mysteries of the brain, such as how to transform the perception of regret.

 Mor Nitzan, Azrieli Graduate Studies Fellow, 2012